-- Maintenance of tax evidence and accounting (single and double-entry bookkeeping)
+- Accounting for individuals (OSVČ) and SROs (single and double-entry bookkeeping)

-- Preparation of Income tax return and Social and Health annual report
+- Income tax return and Social and Health annual report

-- Registration/Termination of trade licence; registration at tax, social and health office
+- Trade licence set up; registration at tax, social and health office

 The majority of our clients are expats working in the Czech Republic.
 For that reason we have a lot of experience with the accounting and taxes of expats.

 We work quickly and efficiently to save you money.